1. Order and Checkout

-Eco Mix is a random mix of color made from leftover pressings of that day or week.
+Eco Mix is a random mix of colors made from leftover pressings of that day or week.
 This will make each of your records look unique.
 You cannot specify the color, it'll be a surprise.
+It might turn out to be mostly black.
 Pure black vinyl is slightly harder than colored vinyl and less susceptible to noise.

 Will I Receive Retail Ready Vinyl?